Safe & Expert Addiction Treatment & Detox

-We warmly welcome family to Smarmore Castle Private Clinic.
-Welcome Failte Welkom Bienvenue Bienvenido Willkommen Benvenuto
+We warmly welcome the family to Smarmore Castle Private Clinic.

-This information is designed to help you prepare for visiting our hospital and participation in the family programme.
+This information is designed to help you prepare for visiting our hospital and participating in the family programme.
 There will be duty therapists and nurses available if you need any advice or information.
-Visiting is by arrangement with the patient’s therapist and a weekly list is circulated which allows each patient and his or her therapist theopportunity to discuss any visits.
+Visiting is by arrangement with the patient’s therapist and a weekly list is circulated which allows each patient and his or her therapist the opportunity to discuss any visits.

 Visitors are requested to remain in the designated areas which include the reception areas, sitting rooms and gardens.

-We would request that visiting is limited to very close family and those significantly involved in the patient’s life.
+We would request that visiting be limited to very close family and those significantly involved in the patient’s life.

-During the Sunday Programme families will be introduced to the self help groups that are available in the community.
-We are indebted to members of Alcoholics Anonymous, Al-Anon and Narcotics Anonymous who run meetings here at the Clinic on a Sunday.
+During the Sunday Programme, families will be introduced to the self-help groups that are available in the community.
+We are indebted to members of Alcoholics Anonymous, Al-Anon and Narcotics Anonymous who run meetings here at the Clinic on Sundays.
 It will be essential for our patients when they leave treatment to regularly attend the Twelve Step Fellowship meetings.

 Visiting is on a Sunday from 13.30 to 18.00 as follows:

 - 13.30—14.00 Family Visiting

 - 14.00—14.20 Informative talk by the duty therapist